ensunpak/slack_llm_integration/README.md

-# slack_llm_integration
+# Project Overview
-Project on Slack and Llama3 integration to utilize LLM to parse unstructured data
+This is a simple project to use an LLM to parse unstructured data, in this case, email messages to extract key information from them.